herisarwanto/flutter-midtrans-example-app/README.md

 - Ensure your Midtrans client key is accurately set in the `.env` file.
 - For detailed API documentation, refer to the [Midtrans API documentation](https://docs.midtrans.com/).
+- To run this application you must also install this application as its backend API: [nextjs-midtrans-api-example](https://github.com/herisarwanto/nextjs-midtrans-api-example/tree/main).